juliuskunze/jaxnet/DESIGN.md

     return sequential
 ```

-While it is slightly more concise, it has strong downsides:
+While it can be slightly more concise, it has downsides:
-- **No step-by-step debugging.** Custom code is called once for graph generation, and never again,
-much like graphs/sessions from the old version of TensorFlow.
-- Submodule naming would be more arbitrary since no parameter names are not associated.
+- Naming of parameter values would be more arbitrary since no parameter names are not associated.
 - Potentially large implementation complexity, requires direct use of JAX' tracing / function transformation capabilities.

+Allow step-by-step debugging has high priority.
 JAXnet invokes the user's function (when `jit` is not used) and thereby allows step-by-step debugging of any module.
+This could still be achieved with in this alternative (employing "initial style" function transformation).

 ## Alternative: Using attributes instead of default values